githwxi/XATSHOME/contrib/githwxi/pground/proj001@250424/misc001/README.md

 fix f(n: sint) => $llazy(strmcon_vt_cons(n, f(n+1)))
 ```

+The value `sint_gte$strmize` represents a function, which
+takes an integer `n` and returns a linear stream of all the
+integers starting from $n$.

 Note that `fix` is a keyword in ATS3 for constructing an anonymous
 recursive function.
 In addition, `$llazy` is a keyword for suspending
 the evaluation of the expression following it.
 What `$llazy` forms is